temporalio/documentation/docs/typescript/how-to-heartbeat-an-activity-in-typescript.md

   - typescript
 ---

-Long running activities should Heartbeat their progress back to the Workflow for earlier detection of stalled activities (with [Heartbeat Timeout](/concepts/what-is-a-heartbeat-timeout)) and resuming stalled activities from checkpoints (with Heartbeat details).
+Long running Activities should Heartbeat their progress back to the Workflow for earlier detection of stalled activities (with [Heartbeat Timeout](/concepts/what-is-a-heartbeat-timeout)) and resuming stalled activities from checkpoints (with Heartbeat details).

 To set Activity Heartbet, use `Context.current().heartbeat()` in your Activity implementation, and set the `heartbeatTimeout` in your Workflow.